-- Conduct research that integrates science and technology with societal institutions, norms, and practices.
+- Students conduct research that integrates science and technology with societal institutions, norms, and practices.

-- Part-time program and evening classes cater to working professionals.
+- The part-time program and evening classes cater to working professionals.
 Convenient to the Washington DC Metro at West Falls Church.

 - All classes are taught in small seminars and offer personal interaction with faculty and peers.
 Students from all academic and professional backgrounds are welcome.